To subscribe to our marketing newsletter, please click here.

 (c) any revenue service or tax authority including to HMRC, if obliged to do so under applicable regulations;

-(d) your advisers (including, but not limited to, accountants, lawyers or other professional advisers) where authorised to do so by you;
+(d) your advisers (including, but not limited to, accountants, lawyers or other professional advisers) where authorized to do so by you;

 (e) UK and overseas regulators and authorities in connection with their duties (such as crime prevention);